WGBH-MLA/clams-kitchen/README.md

 # CLAMS Kitchen
-Python routines for cooking CLAMS recipes (running CLAMS apps and processing the output MMIF).
+Python routines for cooking CLAMS recipes (i.e., running CLAMS apps and processing the output MMIF).

 ## Overview

-The `cook` command runs CLAMS applications against a batch of assets by looping through the items in the batch, taking several steps with each one.
-For each item, the script performs the following steps:
+The `cook` command runs CLAMS apps on a batch of assets by looping through the items, taking several steps with each one.
+For each item, it performs the following steps:
   - Checking for media files
   - Downloading media files from Sony Ci (optional)
   - Creating a "blank" MMIF file for the asset